Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 When creating a Variable put a name, afterwards put equal `=` then put anything you want after equal `=`, it could be a String, Boolean, Numbers, Etc. And you can not put a keywords in lua when naming a variable.

+If you decided to put variables with the same name then the second variable on the bottom will be executed.
+This is because all programming executes code from top to the bottom.

 Reserved Keywords:
 ```lua